pusher/faros/README.md

 --ignore-resource=jobs.batch/v1
 ```

-It is recommended not to manage `GitTrack` resources using Faros itself,
+It is recommended not to manage `GitTrack` or `ClusterGitTrack` resources using Faros itself,
-so ignore those using the following flag:
+so ignore those using the following flags:

 ```
 --ignore-resource=gittracks.faros.pusher.com/v1alpha1
+--ignore-resource=clustergittracks.faros.pusher.com/v1alpha1
 ```

 #### GitTracks and ClusterGitTracks